cobuildlab/cobuildlab-web/src/pages/blog/android-app.md

 We think the most important thing to develop nicely an Android App it’s first to select a technology and programming language.
 For this reason, we will tell you some options you have when it is developing one.

-* Native, hybrid or Cross-platform Apps
+* **Native App**

-An **App is native** when it has developed specifically for an OS taking its native programming language, framework, and technologies.
+An App is native when it has developed specifically for an OS taking its native programming language, framework, and technologies.

 For example, if we select Android how our OS, the native app need to be Java, Kotlin or C++.